St. Thomas: REGIONAL GEOLOGY AND GEOLOGICAL FIELD METHODS IN THE SOUTHWESTERN UNITED STATES

 Housing and Meals

-Students will be housed in local hotels and inns as well as some field camping.
-Some meals will be provided.
+Students will be housed in local hotels and inns as well as some field camping (students should also be prepared for some hiking!).
+Most meals will be provided.

 Application Procedures & Deadline